ReAct Prompting

 It matters for agents because it turns planning and tool use into a visible sequence.
 Browser agents, coding agents, research assistants, customer-support agents, and robotics systems all face the same operational problem: choose the next action under uncertainty, then interpret the result.

 It also matters for oversight.
 A final answer alone hides the path.
-A ReAct-style trajectory can expose which tool was called, what the model thought it was doing, what observation came back, and whether the model repaired or compounded an error.
+A ReAct-style trajectory can expose which tool was called, what the model thought it was doing or was summarized as doing, what observation came back, and whether the model repaired or compounded an error.

 Limits and Failure Modes